What is memory analysis?

 The Java memory model - or garbage collector (GC) - solves many memory problems.
 However, new strains of memory leaks pop up constantly.
 Many applications simply consume too much memory or thrash the GC.

-Memory analysis is the art of identifying all these problems, and their root cause.
+Memory analysis is the art of identifying all these problems and determining their root cause.

 Goal of this tutorial

-To review the of memory analysis process.
+To review the memory analysis process.
 Analyze your memory whether you have problems or not.
-You can save a lot CPU (less GC) and memory.
+You can save a lot CPU and memory with less garbage collection.

 Use easyTravel to simulate memory problems and analyze them.